hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - Cloudlock
   - a cloud-based <span style="color: #bb6600;">Cloud Access Security Broker (CASB)</span> and cloud cybersecurity platform
+  - a cloud solution that will monitor traffic, create incidents based on events, and integrate with other cloud solutions via an <span style="color: #bb6600;">API</span>
   - helping organizations securely leverage <span style="color: #bb6600;">use of applications</span> in the cloud
   - delivering <span style="color: #bb6600;">visibility and control</span> for cloud application environments across users, data, and applications
   - able to access and use Cisco Umbrella features, including DNS monitoring, Umbrella App Discovery and Umbrella Cloud Malware